Courtsite/gitlab-environments-gc/README.md

 Behind the scenes, the function will STOP the environment, and DELETE it.

+To avoid hitting rate limits, and also timing out, this function currently only handles up to 200 environments at a time.
+If you have lots of environments, consider running this function more regularly.

 **Why is this needed?**

 At the time of writing, you can use `auto_stop_in` to automatically "stop" environments.